 Sometimes it’s hard to explain things, and sometimes we lack the words, perspective, or experience to explain something even though we understand it and empathize with it.
-On this month’s journey into the rabbit hole, I explore racial division through cinema and literature.
+On this month’s journey into the rabbit hole, I explore racial division through cinema, literature, journalism and photography.
 And uncover some nuances that have helped further my understanding and improve my communication skills.

 Film I’m Studying

 I Am Not Your Negro fully realizes its director’s conviction.
 Raoul Peck set out to bring forward a voice from another era—a voice he felt we now lacked and desperately needed.
 After working with many writers, he feared the project wasn’t going anywhere.
 But then he was handed an unfinished manuscript by the James Baldwin Estate.
 It was the novel Baldwin was working on before dying of cancer in 1987.
 Its working title was Remember This House, and it contained 30 pages of recollections about his friends—civil-rights leaders Martin Luther King Jr., Malcolm X, and Medgar Evers.
 Suddenly, Peck’s film was upon him.

 Sometimes people say I am an activist, I say no, I am a citizen, I take seriously the rights that I have, I take seriously my responsibility.
 I would love to be able to make horror movies without having to think, like Scary Movie 1,2,3,4,5, or 6, or Toy Story.
 But I take responsibility.
 I know the price we pay.
 I know the price my ancestors paid.
 I know the price young men like Medgar Evers, young men like Martin Luther King Jr., young men like Malcolm X, the price they paid, the price their kids paid, their whole family paid.
 How can we just say… well… we can just be happy and profit from whatever is going on?
 It’s my responsibility.
 The right to vote—people died for that.
 I know the price of my ancestors. – Transcribed from a special features Interview of Raoul Peck